featurist/coypu/README.md

 Coypu drivers implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to pick the correct browser.

-`Coypu.Drivers.Selenium.SeleniumWebDriver` with Firefox is the only stable driver/browser combination that passes all the driver tests so far.

-Selenium with IE mostly works, and Chrome is a way behind due to the Selenium IE + Chrome drivers themselves.
-However a new release of Selenium WebDriver is imminent (as of May 2012) which is purported to fix a lot of these problems.
+`Coypu.Drivers.Selenium.SeleniumWebDriver` uses Selenium 2.0 RC2 and supports Firefox, IE and Chrome as the browser.

+NOTE: To use WebDriver's Chrome driver you will need the chromedriver.exe on your PATH or in the bin of your test project.
+While it comes packaged in the Coypu 0.2.0 download zip, it is not in the Nuget package.
+See: http://code.google.com/p/selenium/wiki/ChromeDriver.

-The Coypu WatiN driver is further behind and needs more features implemented before it is a viable alternative to Selenium, except for in exceptional cases where the Selenium driver IE isn't working for you perhaps.
+The Coypu WatiN driver is further behind.
+The basics are working, but it needs more features implemented before it is a viable alternative to Selenium, except for in specific cases where the Selenium IE driver isn't working for you.

+Check the driver_test_results.txt file for the latest report on driver/browser support.

 A goal for the future would be a driver for a headless browser such as zombie.js - http://zombie.labnotes.org/